 So, instead of Rome, book your holiday in some of the Italian budget-friendly spots, such as Sicily, Sardinia, Puglia, and so on.
 These cities have beautiful beaches, rich cultures, and friendly locals.
 Moreover, each of them has distinguishing features you will not find elsewhere in the country.
 Why not take advantage of them and have a unique budget holiday?

-Pick Restaurants Outside The City Centre
+Find Restaurants Outside The City Centre & Tourist Spots

 If you think that you will sacrifice too much, think twice.
 First, Italy is the country with the most delicious food.
 Therefore, you will find trattorias in every corner.
 Most of the time, dining places in the city’s heart are overpriced and overestimated due to their location.
 Naturally, everyone wants dinner with a view!
 Second, small restaurants with amazing food are hidden gems of Italy, so trying to find them is both challenging and exciting.
 You will have fun tasting different kinds of dishes while not spending a fortune on them.

-Nonetheless, if you are travelling Italy on a budget but still want to eat with an impressive view in front of you, then you have another option.
+Nonetheless, if you are traveling Italy on a budget but still want to eat with an impressive view in front of you, then you have another option.
 Many trattorias in the country offer special lunch or dinner deals.
 So, look for them when you decide to have a bite in the busy streets in the city centre.

 If you’re willing to take a short trip to some residential areas, you could eat delicious home-style food for half of what you would pay in the centre.
 Often, the quality is even better in these places.

-Alberobello, Sorrento, Naples, and the Amalfi coast are some of the country’s most beautiful spots, each authentic and special in its own way.
+Alberobello, Sorrento, Naples, and the Syracuse are some of the country’s most beautiful spots, each authentic and special in its own way.
 Furthermore, they are all characterised by unique features you cannot see anywhere else in the world.
 Your European budget holiday can be a dream if you decide to spend some time in these idyllic places.

 Shop in Supermarkets